urvashi-2004/Urvashisaratkar/README.md

-# Hi👋, Urvashi Saratkar, I am a Frontend Developer and a final year engineering student at Rustamji Institute of Technology with a specialisation in IT.
+# Hi👋, I am Urvashi Saratkar, I am a Frontend Developer and a final year engineering student at Rustamji Institute of Technology with a specialisation in IT.

 I am a passionate frontend developer on a mission to craft engaging and seamless user experiences. 💻✨ With a keen eye for detail and a love for clean, maintainable code, I'm dedicated to delivering visually stunning and user-friendly applications.
 I love the challenge of bringing creativity and functionality together.
 I have found my new interest in open source.